Morris Brown College Homecoming, October 6th-13th.

 The All – Purpose (Administration ) Building and Air-Conditioning Units

-A Response to Fire and Water / Before Our Students Return
+A Response to Fire and Water / As Our Students are now returning.

 MBC ALUMNI AND FRIENDS OF MBC: